Investing in Safety, Hope, Healing, Justice, and Prevention for Victims of Sexual and Domestic Violence.

 Counseling is available to children and adolescents, ages 3-17, who have been victims and/or witnesses of relationship violence (physical, emotional, verbal or sexual abuse) or sexual assault on a case by case basis.

 Counseling services help build self-esteem, teach new coping skills, and provide a safe environment to process traumatic experiences.
-Counseling involves building trust by going at the child's pace, letting the child choose what to say and when, and accepting the child and his or her perception of the world.
+Counseling involves building trust by going at the child's pace, allowing the child to choose what to say and when, and accepting the child and his or her perception of the world.

 To seek services for your child or adolescent: